Hiking the Cadini di Misurina Viewpoint in the Dolomites

 Ready to Plan Your Trip to the Dolomites?

 The Italian Dolomites are one of my favorite places on earth!
-To get a feel for how the Cadini di Misurina lookout could fit into your itinerary, check out our 10-Day Dolomites Itinerary or 3-Day Dolomites Itinerary from Cortina.
+To get a feel for how the Cadini di Misurina viewpoint could fit into your itinerary, check out our 10-Day Dolomites Itinerary or 3-Day Dolomites Itinerary from Cortina.
 While staying in Cortina, we also visited the beautiful (but crowded) Lago di Braies.
 And lastly, check out our guide on the best places to stay during your Dolomites vacation!

 Leave a Reply